-The Schengen Area includes the following 26 European countries:
+The Schengen Area includes these 26 countries:

-- Cover the period of the traveler's stay or transit in the Schengen Area (up to 90 days within a 180-day period)
+- Cover the period of the traveler's stay or transit in the Schengen area (up to 90 days within a 180-day period)

 - Be valid in all Schengen countries

 - Have a minimum coverage amount of EUR 30,000

 - Have a $0 deductible